-TBRI® & Trauma-Informed Classrooms is a 1-day seminar designed to equip educators to help children from ‘hard places’ of abuse, neglect, and/or trauma.
-Join us before the start of the school year to learn how to disarm fear, optimize learning, and facilitate healing for vulnerable children in the classroom.
-This 1-day training will include an overview on the impact of trauma and sessions on the Trust-Based Relational Intervention® (TBRI®) Empowering, Connecting, and Correcting Principles as they relate to a school setting.
-Our goal for TBRI® & Trauma-Informed Classrooms is to equip educators to meet the needs of every child in his or her classroom.
+TBRI & Trauma-Informed Classrooms training is a digital training designed to equip educators to help children from backgrounds of abuse, neglect, and/or trauma.
+Join us to learn how to disarm fear, optimize learning, and facilitate healing for vulnerable children in the classroom.
+This four-part seminar includes the following sessions:

 Dr. Casey Call is the Assistant Director at the Karyn Purvis Institute of Child Development (KPICD).
 She serves in various capacities at the Purvis Institute including research, training, and outreach connected to Trust-Based Relational Intervention® (TBRI®).
 Casey also teaches, advises, and mentors TCU students in the Child Development undergraduate and graduate programs.
 Casey is a Licensed Professional Counselor Supervisor and is a registered Circle of Security® parent educator.
 She has also received training in Theraplay® Level One and in scoring the Strange Situation Protocol.